wdi-sg/pokedex-express-post/part-2.md

 #### further

+Use bootstrap to add CSS styles to your app. (we haven't covered using a style.css file yet)

+#### further

 - upon creation of a new pokemon, redirect the user to that single pokemon page ( use `response.redirect` )

 #### further